Top 10 Pharma ERP Systems In 2023

 Strengths:

-• Deep Last-Mile Capabilities for Pharma Companies.
-The biggest strength for Blue Link ERP would be its last-mile functionality.
+1. Deep Last-Mile Capabilities for Pharma Companies.
+The biggest strength of Blue Link ERP would be its last-mile functionality.
 These capabilities include suspicious drug monitoring, CSOS and ARCOS reporting, and TI/TS/TH transmission via EDI.

-• DSCSA Compliance Subject Matter Expertise.
-The other strength of Blue Link ERP includes their subject matter expertise and their involvement with the DSCSA community.
+2. DSCSA Compliance Subject Matter Expertise.
+The other strength of Blue Link ERP includes its subject matter expertise and its involvement with the DSCSA community.
 It also includes continuous updates of their product as regulatory compliance changes regarding the data elements.

-• Decent Technical Architecture.
+3. Decent Technical Architecture.
 The final strength of Blue Link ERP would be its technical architecture, especially when you compare it with the other products in this category.
 For example, comparable products use a file-based database.
-But Blue Link ERP contains a Microsoft SQL Server database.
+However, Blue Link ERP contains a Microsoft SQL Server database.

 Weaknesses:

-• Not Suitable for Pharma Manufacturers.
-The pharma companies that might need heavy manufacturing capabilities and distribution might find it limiting.
+1. Not Suitable for Pharma Manufacturers.
+Pharma companies that need heavy manufacturing capabilities and distribution might find it limiting.

 9. SAP S/4 HANA

-• Superior Financial Control and Governance for Large Pharma Companies.
-Superior financial traceability and the SOX compliance support required for large, publicly-traded companies.
+1. Superior Financial Control and Governance for Large Pharma Companies.
+Superior financial traceability and the SOX compliance support required for large, publicly traded companies.

 8. Oracle Cloud ERP